jeremyrrose/mongoose-live/README.md

 ```javascript
 live(dbConnection, models, context, options)
 ```
-`live` is the function exported from the `mongoose-live` NPM package.
+`live` here refers to the function exported from the `mongoose-live` NPM package.

 ### Parameters
 * `dbConnection` : A `Mongoose.connection` object.
 (Required.)